 A millage rate is the tax rate used to calculate local property taxes.
-The millage rate represents the amount per every $1,000 of a property’s Assessed Value.
+The millage rate represents the amount per every $1,000 of a property’s Taxable Value.
 Assigned millage rates are multiplied by the total taxable value of the property in order to arrive at the property taxes.

 Where Millage Rates Come From

 Millage depends, in part, on the level of services that the property uses from the town or municipality.
 Each public service charges a certain amount of tax millage to property owners for the use of their services.

 Several taxing authorities—each with millage rates—combine their rates to calculate the total tax liability of a property.
 These entities include counties, municipalities, emergency services districts, community colleges, and school boards.

 Most Millage increases are voted on by the public and cannot be implemented without majority vote.

 Allegan - Hamilton PRE

 Ottawa - Holland Non PRE

 Ottawa - Holland Non PRE DDA

 *There is also a 1% Administrative Fee on both Summer and Winter Tax Bills